Doctor Syn: The Scarecrow of Romney Marsh (1963)

 While originally conceived and edited for American television (and announced in an advertisement by the NBC network in the Tuesday, 9 July 1963, issue of the noted entertainment industry newspaper The Hollywood Reporter, published in Los Angeles, California), The Scarecrow of Romney Marsh was re-edited for a 1963 British theatrical release several months before the American prime-time television debut.
-Retitled as Dr Syn, Alias the Scarecrow, the British theatrical version was released on a double bill with the animated The Sword in the Stone during the December 1963 Christmas season (advertised in the January 1964 issue of Photoplay magazine).
+Retitled as Dr Syn, Alias the Scarecrow, the British theatrical version was released on a double bill with the animated The Sword in the Stone during the December 1963 Christmas season (advertised in the January 1964 issue of Photoplay magazin).
 This version was shown in continental Europe and later on Latin American television in 1966.

 In the 1970s, the Scarecrow of Romney Marsh production was re-edited again for its first American theatrical release by the Disney studios, on double bills with both the animated Snow White and the Seven Dwarfs (1937) and Treasure Island (1950).
 Shortly after the theatrical run in the United States, it was re-edited once more for a two-part presentation and rebroadcast on Disney's television series a decade later in the 1970s, simply omitting the middle episode.
 It was broadcast again in the late 1980s Wonderful World of Disney syndication package, and again in the 1990s on the Disney Channel.

 The VHS release of the 1980s was expanded to include material from all three episodes of the original NBC broadcast while retaining the feature film structure and credits; it was available for a relatively short amount of time.
 On 11 November 2008 The Walt Disney Company released a limited pressing of 39,500 copies of The Scarecrow of Romney Marsh in DVD format for the first time in a collector's metal case.
 This was a part of the Disney Treasures collection and was retitled Dr. Syn: The Scarecrow of Romney Marsh.
 This release sold out in only three weeks.
 The DVD was made available again for the members of the Disney Movie Club on 17 February 2009.
 This two-disc set includes the American television version and the original British theatrical release version Dr Syn, Alias the Scarecrow in a widescreen format.
-It also includes the original televised introductions by Walt Disney, as was traditional for the Sunday night program in 1963–1964 (in which he erroneously states that Dr. Syn was an actual historical figure) and also contains a documentary feature on Disney's interest in filming the story.
+It also includes the original televised introductions by Walt Disney, as was traditional for the Sunday night programme in 1963–1964 (in which he erroneously states that Dr. Syn was an actual historical figure) and also contains a documentary feature on Disney's interest in filming the story.

 In October 2019, the Disney Movie Club released it in Blu-ray format, this time entitling it The Scarecrow of Romney Marsh.
 The single disc contains all three episodes as originally broadcast in 1964.
-It also includes Walt Disney's filmed introductions, but none of the supplemental features that appeared with the 2009 release.
+It also includes Walt Disney's filmed introductions, but none of the supplementary features that appeared with the 2009 release.